matplotlib/governance/governance.md

     person.

-Deputy Lead Developers
+Deputy Project Leaders
 ----------------------

-DLDs are nominated by Steering Council members and appointed to 1yr terms by a majority vote of the Steering council.
-Any currently active Contributor is eligible to be considered for a DLD.
+DPLs are nominated by Steering Council members and appointed to 1yr terms by a majority vote of the Steering council.
+Any currently active Contributor is eligible to be considered for a DPL.
 The Steering Council should take into account

-It is at the discretion of the SC and LD if any given DLD position is filled.
+It is at the discretion of the SC and PL if any given DPL position is filled.

-If a DLD position is not filled, the responsibility devolves back to the LD.
-Each DLD appointment runs on its own calendar.
+If a DPL position is not filled, the responsibility devolves back to the PL.
+Each DPL appointment runs on its own calendar.

-At the end of each year the DLD is given the option to continue for another year.
+At the end of each year the DPL is given the option to continue for another year.

-The SC can remove a DLD using the same process as ejecting a Steering Council Member.
+The SC can remove a DPL using the same process as ejecting a Steering Council Member.

-An individual may hold more than one DLD simultaneously.
+An individual may hold more than one DPL simultaneously.

 ### Release Manager